-Students who have witnessed me explaining the "process" that they are going to embark on months to years before applying to medical school are shocked, in awe and amazed at how simple the process is yet at the same time angry no one has revealed these strategies to them.
+Students and parents who have witnessed me explaining the "process" that they are going to embark on months before applying to medical school are shocked and amazed at how simple the process is yet at the same time angry no one has revealed these strategies to them.

 If you want to beat the 60% REJECTION rate of first time applicants to medical school you have to position yourself differently from everyone else who is applying and I can show you exactly how to do so.